 Skip to main content

-• Automatic monitoring: integrating audio detection and image recognition
+• Automatic monitoring: we leverage innovative technologies like audio detection and image recognition to monitor biodiversity and detect ecological changes in real time

 Team